City-of-Helsinki/mlops-template/README.md

 1. Sign into your GitHub homepage
 2. Go to [github.com/City-of-Helsinki/ml_project_template](https://github.com/City-of-Helsinki/ml_project_template) and click the green button that says 'Use this template'.
 3. Give your project a name.
 Do not use the dash symbol '-', but rather the underscore '_', because the name of the repo will become the name of your Python module.
-4. If you are creating a project for your organization, change owner of the repo from the drop down bar (it's you by default).
+4. If you are creating a project for your organization, change the owner of the repo.
+From the drop down bar, select your organization GitHub account (e.g. City-of-Helsinki).
 You need to be included as a team member to the GitHub of the organization.
 5. Define your project publicity (you can change this later, but most likely you want to begin with a private repo).
 6. Click 'Create repository from template'